Redbone Bindery

 Natasha is a Fellow of the International Institute for Conservation of Historic and Artistic Works.
 She is past member of the Foundation of Certified Restoration Quality in Monument Care advisory committee (Stichting Erkende Restauratiekwaliteit Monumentenzorg) to help design an accreditation program (Restauratoren Register) for conservators in the Netherlands and she represented Dutch movable heritage conservators on the Central College of Experts in Restoration Quality (Het Centraal College van Deskundigen Restauratiekwaliteit).
 She sat on the Ethics committee of the Dutch Conservation Organization (Restauratoren Nederland).

-Natasha currently sits on the board of The Conservation Organization of North Holland (RVN).
+Natasha was a member of the board of The Conservation Organization of North Holland (RVN).
 She is a member of the International Council of Museums (ICOM) and the International Association of Book and Paper Conservators (IADA).
 In addition she is a member of the Dutch Book Historical Society (Nederlandse Boekhistorische Vereniging) and The Dutch Bibliophile Organization (Nederlands Genootschap van Bibliofielen).
+She currently sits on the board of The Collective Thought, a non-profit organization that promotes critical dialogue.

 Education